 3. Successful authors also appreciate the need to hook their audience from the start.
 Nobody reads the second chapter if the first one did nothing to grab our attention.
 The most successful Insight teams spend a disproportionate amount of time on the first page of their reports, the first slide, the opening sentence in their presentations.

-4. The fourth tip is connected to a point made by Alistair Herbert from Linguabrand at this week’s CX & Insight Leaders event: human beings don’t like having to think too hard.
+4. The fourth tip is connected to a point made by Alistair Herbert from Linguabrand at the last CX & Insight Leaders event: human beings don’t like having to think too hard.
 Great authors recognise this by creating a natural flow to their stories, each page building on the last, the final paragraph in each chapter drawing us into reading the next one.
 Flow is equally important for Insight communication: remove any obstacles that make it difficult to follow your story.

 5. Finally, don’t put pen to paper until you have worked out where your story is going to take you: storyboard before you write, and it will help you to put each of the other four principles into practice.

-A few weeks ago I was lucky enough to hear author Robert Harris speak at the Warwick Words book festival, and he described how he had begun his first book, Fatherland, without a clear idea of where his story was going to go.
+Last year we were lucky enough to hear author Robert Harris speak at the Warwick Words book festival, and he described how he had begun his first book, Fatherland, without a clear idea of where his story was going to go.
 He was pleased with the first few pages, but arrived at the 35th page to find that he had all his leading characters gathered in the same room, and suddenly realised that he didn’t know why they were there or what was going to happen next.

 At that point, he put his first draft to one side, and sketched out ideas for the book from beginning to end, and only when he was happy with the conclusion did he begin the process of revealing the story that he now knew.